 The limit on a PLUS or Grad PLUS Loan is the student's cost of attendance minus any other financial aid received.
 You apply for the academic year (fall/spring semesters or fall/winter/spring quarters).
 You apply for summer separately.
-The total origination fee is 4% of the amount borrowed and the up-front interest rebate is 1.5%.
-If the borrower fails to make 12 on-time monthly payments, a charge of the difference between the rebate and the origination fee will be added to the outstanding balance of the loan.
-The Department of Education will no longer offer repayment incentives at the time of disbursement for Direct Loans first disbursed on or after July 1, 2012.
-With the termination of the up-front interest rebate, the net disbursement you receive will be less after July 1, 2012 (4% deducted from the gross amount instead of 2.5%) The interest rate on the loan is 7.9%.
+The total origination fee is 4.288% of the amount borrowed.
+The interest rate on the loan is 6.41% for loans first disbursed after July 1, 2013 and before July 1, 2014.
+Rates are reviewed and announced by the Department of Education each year.
 Click here to view a sample loan disclosure statement.
 You will receive a statement specific to your loan before your loan is disbursed.

-Federal regulations define credit eligibility for a PLUS Loan as being a borrower who has no "adverse credit."
+Federal regulations define credit eligibility for a PLUS Loan as having no "adverse credit."
 This term normally means that the applicant has no debt repayment account that is 90 days or more delinquent, has not had any debt discharged in bankruptcy in the last 5 years, and has not been in default on any debt (no foreclosure, tax lien, repossession, wage garnishment, or write-off) in the last 5 years.

 All first-time borrowers must complete the Master Promissory Note (MPN) and Grad PLUS borrowers must also complete entrance counseling at studentloans.gov.
 If the Department of Education approves the parent's PLUS (or the graduate student's Grad PLUS,) the Department of Education will notify Baylor and will send the loan funds to the school shortly before the semester/quarter begins.
 The funds will first be applied to tuition, fees, room and board, and other school charges.
 If any loan funds remain, they will be disbursed based on the parent's authorization (or yours for a Grad PLUS) on the application form.
 All PLUS Loans require the student be enrolled in at least half-time hours.